 Far from answering as it should be done to a question that was formulated from a single thought, Ende, by questioning himself, turns his question around, doubts it, and rethinks it by dismantling its absolute truths.

-"I do not write for children," he answers, and argues that he does not produce his lyrics or choose his themes thinking about whether or not they are "relevant" for children or what he believes children should be; much less his texts are didactic or pedagogical in nature, that is, they are not inscribed in a functional and pragmatic logic, of the instructional type.
+"I do not write for children," he answers, and argues that he does not produce his lyrics or choose his themes thinking about whether or not they are "relevant" for children or what he believes children should be; much less his texts are didactic or pedagogical, that is, they are not inscribed in a functional and pragmatic logic, of the instructional type.

-The author of "The Neverending Story" opposes the way in which critics use the category "children's literature" to underestimate a form of writing, as if it were inferior literature relegated to a supposedly inferior public.
+The author of "The Neverending Story" opposes how critics use the category "children's literature" to underestimate a form of writing as if it were inferior literature relegated to a supposedly inferior public.
 On the contrary, Ende resists assuming these social imaginaries full of commonplaces, stereotypes, and prejudices, which have as a common denominator to be part of an adult-centric vision of the world.

 Ende appeals to an "eternal youth", an element without which human beings cease to be human, namely the capacity of every person to wonder, to question, to feel emotion, to experience hope, suffering, and vulnerability.
 Characteristics that stand in contrast to the world of the ordinary and disenchantment, the gray and predictable world in which adults live.